General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support from the Prometeo excellence programme grant CIPROM/2022/13 funded by the Generalitat Valenciana.
+We thank Jos{\'e} Carlos Olvera for valuable guidance on the RNS code and an anonymous referee for their constructive feedback, particularly for their suggestion that resulted in Appendix C. We acknowledge support from the Prometeo excellence programme grant CIPROM/2022/13 funded by the Generalitat Valenciana.
 We also acknowledge support through the grant PID2021-127495NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by the European Union, as well as the Astrophysics and High Energy Physics programme of the Generalitat Valenciana ASFAE/2022/026 funded by MCIN and the European Union NextGenerationEU (PRTR-C17.I1).